-There is increasing use of 30Si and 15N{diatom} of diatom opal as indicators of past nutrient utilisation (e.g. Crosta et al., 2005).
-At present there is no attempt to isolate individual diatom species for deriving these so that a bulk diatom opal is used.
-Given the difference that might be expected in isotope ratios between surface and deep-dwelling diatoms, interpretations of the bulk diatom isotope signal should be treated with caution [De La Rocha; this issue].
+[45] There is increasing use of 30Si and 15N{diatom} of diatom opal as indicators of past nutrient utilization [e.g., Crosta et al., 2005].
+At present there have been few attempts to isolate individual diatom species for deriving these so that a bulk diatom opal is used.
+Given the difference that might be expected in isotope ratios between surface and deep-dwelling diatoms, interpretations of the bulk diatom isotope signal should be treated with caution [De La Rocha, 2006].